API version: 2022-10-20

 This will be a page in RQC where the submission can be assigned to a subjournal and then

 graded.
-If the user logged into RQC (or who now logs into RQC) in that browser
+If the user who is logged into RQC (or does it now) in that browser

 is not assigned to the submission as an editor or has already graded the submission before,